enkidevs/curriculum/web/html/links-ii/image-mailto.md

 # Mailto:

 ---

 ## Content

 Although links typically navigate to other pages, using the anchor `mailto:` attribute in the path will open the user's default email program on their computer.
 The link will also auto-load the assigned email address making it easy for user's to quickly send an email.

-Creating a link to open the user's default email program:
+To create a link to open the user's default email program:

 ```html
 <a